Therapist Recommendations For Loving Someone with Borderline Personality Disorder

 If you are a friend, family member, or partner of someone with BPD, you are probably well aware of the relationship challenges.
 Also, keep in mind those with BPD can (often unbeknownst to themselves) create the issues that cause abandonment, which they may fear the most.

-We hope to offer some recommendations that can make BPD relationships brighter and healthier:
+I hope to offer some recommendations that can make BPD relationships brighter and healthier:

 - First and most importantly, realize there are limits and boundaries to every relationship.
 Give and take isn’t always 50/50, but the relationship does not stay healthy if one’s time and energy is on a pattern of depletion.